nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ---

-Eva is a simple and lightweight application that **handles HR related administrative tasks**, like manage staff performance and recruitment applicants, faster than a typical mouse/GUI driven app.
+Eva is a simple and lightweight application that **handles HR related administrative tasks**, like managing staff performance and recruitment of applicants, faster than a typical mouse/GUI driven app.

 * Table of Contents
 {:toc}